whitneyharper/Onramp-iOS-take-home-project/README.md

 ## Architecture Pattern

 Power Quotes application leverages the MVC architectural pattern.
 I chose MVC because of the simplicity of the app, it has a small number of models and views, and there is no complex functionality.
 Because of those facts, the app benefited the most from using MVC over MVVM, which would have added unnecessary complexity.
 Some of the benefits of the approach are:
-  - I make updates to view designs without affecting models or logic.
+  - I can make updates to view designs without affecting models or logic.
   - Components can be easily tested.
   - I can reuse my models or views in other parts of the app.
   - I can add new features or screens to the app since each component can be developed and tested independently.
   - My code codebase is easy to understand.

 ### Models